Looking to publish? Meet your dream editor, designer and marketer on Reedsy.

 A CATCHY HEADLINE.
 “This sums up the message about the book that will appeal most to journalists.
 Make it as attention-grabbing, appealing, and thought-provoking as possible.
 If the headline doesn’t grab a journalist, they won’t read on.”

 SHORT SYNOPSIS.
 “Keep this concise, and only highlight the key points of the book.
 Make it clear why your book is unique and why it will appeal to your target audience.
-Also mention comparable authors (preferably bestsellers), and make your copy as interesting as possible.
+Also mention comparable authors and titles (preferably bestsellers), and make your copy as interesting as possible.
 This is your chance to sell your book to the press.”

 CONTACT DETAILS.“What does the journalist have to do to find out more or get a review copy?”